alpha-mouse/ti4calc/README.md

 # Twilight Imperium 4th ed. battle calculator #

 This is a calculator of battle outcomes probabilities for Twilight Imperium board game.
-You can play with it at [alphamou.se/ti4calc].
+You can play with it at [alphamou.se/ti4calc](http://alphamou.se/ti4calc).
 It's written purely in client-side javascript so can be easily copied locally and run from the file system.
 Licensed under [Creative Commons Attribution](http://creativecommons.org/licenses/by/4.0/) license.
 I have no further plans of improving it.
-If you find a bug or consider some feature needed, let me know (ivan.bachtin@gmail.com).
-Or feel free to implement them yourself, I'll happily accept pull requests.
+If you find a bug or consider some feature needed, let me know (ivan.bachtin@gmail.com) or create an [issue](../../issues).
+Or feel free to implement anything yourself, I'll happily accept pull requests.
 Or you can even steal it and improve it silently.
 Whatever =)
 Also, I haven't played the game myself, so if you notice something suspicious, it might very likely be wrong, so don't hesitate to notify me.

 ## Developing calculator ##